malcolm-kee/malcolm-kee/blogs/2019/09/how-to-become-a-racist.md

 Fight your tendency to generalize person based on race (and gender, and occupation, and age...).

-Just like [growth mindset](/blog/attitude-to-competency), I find that knowing the "us versus them" mindset will helps me to analyze my own racism, and minimize it.
+Just like [growth mindset](/blog/attitude-to-competency), I find that knowing the "us versus them" mindset helps me to analyze my own racism, and minimize it.

 [behave]: https://www.goodreads.com/book/show/31170723-behave